Menu

 Junk debt buyers purchase debts for pennies on the dollar in order to collect on those debts.
 Once the junk debt buyer purchases the debt, the original creditor is no longer involved.

 A debt collector is a company that collects debt payments on behalf of the company to which you owe the debt.
 In other words, your creditor may hire a debt collection company to collect payments on their behalf.
 In some cases, a junk debt buyer may even hire a debt collection company for this purpose.
+Additionally, a collection agency may purchase charged-off accounts from creditors and attempt to collect the entire debt from consumers.

 It Can Get Even More Confusing